THE MOST TRUSTED COPYCAT RECIPES

 Cracker Barrel Country Fried Steak

 It finally happened.
-I recently created a new clone recipe for Cracker Barrel's Country Fried Steak only to realize much later that I had already cloned it eight years before in my book, Top Secret Recipes Step-by-Step.
-But I'm okay with the unplanned re-do because the final result turned out to be a more accurate re-creation, with several improvements to my first hack from many moons ago.
+I created this new clone recipe for Cracker Barrel's Country Fried Steak only to realize, much later, that I had already cloned it eight years prior in my book, Top Secret Recipes Step-by-Step.
+However, I'm okay with this unplanned redo because this version is significantly improved, with several enhancements over my first hack from many moons ago.

-Most chicken-fried steak recipes, including my previous Cracker Barrel Country Fried Steak copycat recipe, call for cube steak—round steak that’s been scored in a butcher’s tenderizer—which isn’t always as tender as you may like it to be.
-Connective tissue that remains intact will make some bites too chewy, yet if the steak is over-tenderized it will fall apart when cooked.
+Most chicken-fried steak recipes, including my previous Cracker Barrel copycat recipe, call for cube steak—round steak that’s scored in a butcher’s tenderizer—which may not be as tender as you like it to be.
+Connective tissue that remains intact will make some bites chewy, yet if the steak is over-tenderized, it will fall apart when cooked.

-To ensure that every bite is perfectly tender, my solution is to avoid cube steak altogether and start with lean ground beef, as with recipes for Salisbury steak or Hamburg steak.
-Forming the ground beef into steaks and then freezing them so they hold together makes the breading and cooking process easy, and when served, every bite of the finished product is guaranteed to be fork-tender.
+To ensure that every bite of this clone is perfectly tender, I avoid cube steak altogether and start with lean ground beef, similar to recipes for Salisbury steak or Hamburg steak.
+Forming the ground beef into steaks and then freezing them ensures they hold together, making the breading and cooking process more manageable.
+And when served, every bite is guaranteed to be fork-tender.

 Of course, this iconic clone recipe wouldn’t be complete without a spot-on hack for the famous sawmill gravy that gets spooned over the top.
-I’m including a fresh hack for the gravy that improves on my original recipe, and it's super easy to make with just six ingredients.
+I’m including a fresh hack for the gravy that improves on my original formula, and it's super easy to make with just six ingredients.

 Read more